 I am currently working with Prof. David May and others at the University of Bristol to research, design and implement a new type of processor.
 The key new feature is an integrated hardware garbage collector.
 This GC is made as an integral part of the processor, not as a co-processor like previous efforts in this field have tried.

 More details about the architecture can be found under the New Architecture heading of Prof. David May's website.
 This research is also the basis of my PhD.

 I work as a freelance recruiter for Essaimage Associates Limited hiring students for Caterva's 13-month placements.
 I generally hold interviews for the Web and Mobile; Data Acquisition, Analysis & Visualisation; and sometimes Control Centre Software positions.

-I am the Outreach Teaching Assistant, helping Caroline Higgins, Outreach and Student Liaison Manager, with the Merchant Venturers School of Engineering (MVSE) Outreach programme.
-Primarily, I have been in charge of managing and leading the brand new Digimakers Roadshow programme for this academic year (2016-17).
+During 2016 to 2017 I was an Outreach Teaching Assistant, helping Caroline Higgins, Outreach and Student Liaison Manager, with the Merchant Venturers School of Engineering (MVSE) Outreach programme.
+Primarily, I was in charge of creating, managing and leading the inaugural Digimakers Roadshow programme for the academic year 2016-17.

 Digimakers and Digimakers Roadshow are the two flagship outreach operations undertaken in the Faculty of Engineering.
 We also participate in local and national events, the Access To Bristol scheme, Headstart, an annual work experience week for year 11s and many other activities.

 As part of this, I created several workshops for children aged 9+.
 These include ones for Micro:bit, Minecraft and other popular platforms.
 For more details about the programme(s) and our free, open resources, please use the links above or contact me.

 I have previously worked for various organisations and startup companies creating educational technology and resources for teaching computing and electronics.
 My work has covered education of all age groups between primary school and University.
 I also run some of my own EduTech projects and get involved in EduTech events.